 Dandelion Chocolate is growing!
 We’re always scouting for hard-working, motivated chocolate enthusiasts:

-You should love chocolate as much as we do, but you don’t have to know everything.
-We’ll prepare you.
+You should love chocolate as much as we do, but you don’t have to know everything — we’ll teach you everything we know.
 After adequate shadowing and hands-on training, you will join our production team in their daily routine—roasting, cracking, sorting and winnowing cocoa beans, then tempering and molding chocolate bars by hand.
 Your new team consists of very passionate chocolate makers that care deeply about the process and take pride in the end product.
 Through their coaching and daily chocolate taste testing you learn to recognize when a cocoa bean is over-roasted, when a tempering round goes sideways, and if a batch of chocolate is ready to be pulled according to the texture and taste.
-At the end of the day, everyone meets to review what goals were met, what hiccups happened along the way, and what steps can be improved on as we continuously seek to improve and perfect the chocolate making process.
-This is a physical job, but it’s a labor of love. (read more)
+At the end of the day, everyone meets to review what goals were met, what hiccups happened along the way, and what steps can be improved on as we continuously seek to improve and perfect the chocolate making process. (read more)

 If any of the above roles sound like a potential fit, we’d love learning more about you and what you’re looking for in your long-term career.
 Please include 2-3 sentences about your long-term career plans and how this particular opportunity at Dandelion Chocolate might help prepare you for that long-term vision.
 We do our best to respond to each candidate, typically within 7-14 days.
 To apply for a role in the future, please reach out at firstname.lastname@example.org.